- This event has passed.

 Participants are introduced to the foundational aspects of reading and interpreting technical drawings.
 At completion of the course, the participants will be equipped to identify and understand key information included on engineering prints.

-The course will be conducted virtually using Adobe Connect using a combination of instructor lead presentation material, student workbook exercises, and group discussions to cover the material.
+The course will be conducted virtually using using a combination of instructor lead presentation material, student workbook exercises, and group discussions to cover the material.
 If possible, students are encouraged to have electronic drawing samples to aid in applying concepts to their particular needs.

 The major topics will include: